 How are chips settled at the end of a deal?

-One chip is equal to one point in the game.
+• One chip is equal to one point.

-As one winner gets all the chips at the end of each deal, the winning chips are calculated as:
+• As one winner gets chips from all the losing players at the end of each deal, the winning chips are calculated as:

-Winnings = (Sum of points of all opponents) X (One tournament chip)
+• Winnings = (Sum of the points of all opponents) X (One tournament chip)

 How does the Drop Feature work in Deals Rummy?

-2-Player Deals Rummy: Players cannot drop in 2-player deals rummy and have to continue to play till the end of the deals.
-If a player misses three consecutive turns, the player is automatically dropped from the game with a score equal to the points in the hand cards, but capped at 80 points.
+• Players cannot drop in a 2-player Deals Rummy game but have to continue playing till the end of the deals.
+If a player misses 3 consecutive turns, he/she is automatically dropped from the game with a score equal to the points of the cards in his/her hand, but capped at 80 points.

 • Players need to click on the “Drop” button before picking a card on their turn.